w3c/vc-di-eddsa-test-suite/README.md

 filter implementations based on a specific tag in your local configuration file.

-For instance, if your `.localImplementationsConfig.cjs` config file looks like the config above, you can adjust the tag used in each test suite to filter the implementations by `localhost` and other tags.
-The tags used to filter implementations in the test suites should be in `./config/runner.json` in the tags section.
+For instance, if your `.localImplementationsConfig.cjs` config file looks like the config above, you can adjust the tag used in each test suite by modifying `./config/runner.json` to filter the implementations by `localhost` and other tags.

 ## Implementation